kemocade/Kemocade.Vrc.Role.Tracker/README.md

 # Kemocade VRC Role Tracker

+# This project has moved!
+The functionality of the VRChat Role Tracker is now part of the [VRChat API Tracker](https://github.com/kemocade/Kemocade.Vrc.Api.Tracker)!

+Visit the new repository for updated versions and features.

+# Archived README Below
 -----

 # Introduction

 This is a template repository for quickly configuring your own GitHub Actions powered workflow to automatically track your desired VRChat Group(s) and/or Discord Server(s).